-- 1.1 Gosport Borough Council is the Licensing Authority for the Borough.
-The Authority will regulate gambling with integrity in the public interest. - 1.2 We are committed to avoiding duplication with other legislation and regulatory regimes as far as possible and will not replicate issues in this statement of principles, which are already legal requirements under other legislation such as health and safety and fire precautions. - 1.3 This statement of principles has been developed after having regard to the statutory guidance from the Gambling Commission and having given appropriate weight to the views of persons and organisations consulted. - 1.4 Section 349 of the Act requires the Licensing Authority to publish a statement of principles that we will apply in exercising our functions under the Act.
-This statement fulfils that statutory requirement. - 1.5 This statement of Principles will be applied during the 3-year period from June 2022 until June 2025 and during that time will be kept under review and revised when and if appropriate, during that 3-year period. - 1.6 This document should be read in conjunction with the Act, Regulations made under the Act and Guidance issued by the Gambling Commission.
+- 1.1 Gosport Borough Council is the Licensing Authority (The Authority) in respect of the Gambling Act 2005 for the Borough.
+The Authority will regulate gambling with integrity and in the public interest. - 1.2 The Authority is committed to avoiding duplication with other legislation and regulatory regimes as far as possible and will not replicate issues in this statement of principles, which are already legal requirements under other legislation such as Health and Safety and Fire Safety. - 1.3 This statement of principles has been developed after having regard to the statutory guidance from the Gambling Commission and having given appropriate weight to the views of persons and organisations consulted. - 1.4 Section 349 of the Act requires the Authority to publish a statement of principles that will apply in exercising our functions under the Act.
+This statement fulfils that statutory requirement. - 1.5 This statement of Principles will be applied during the 3-year period from March 2025 until February 2028 and during that time will be kept under review and revised when and if appropriate, during that 3-year period. - 1.6 This document should be read in conjunction with the Act, Regulations made under the Act and Guidance issued by the Gambling Commission.
 This statement is designed to be a strategic gambling policy, not an operational guide to the Act. - 1.7 In exercising our functions under the Gambling Act 2005, Gosport Borough Council as a licensing authority will have regard to the statutory licensing objectives, which are. - 1.
-Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime - 2.
-Ensuring that gambling is conducted in a fair and open way - 3.
-Protecting children and other vulnerable persons from being harmed or exploited by gambling. - 1.8 It should be noted that that the Gambling Commission has stated, "The requirement in relation to children is explicitly to protect them from being harmed or exploited by gambling".
+Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime. - 2.
+Ensuring that gambling is conducted in a fair and open way. - 3.
+Protecting children and other vulnerable persons from being harmed or exploited by gambling. - 1.8 It should be noted that that the Gambling Commission has stated, "The requirement in relation to children is explicitly to protect them from being harmed or exploited by gambling ".

-- 1.9 The Authority is aware that Section 153 of the Act requires it, in making decisions concerning premises licences and temporary use notices, to aim to permit the use of premises for gambling in so far as we think fit:- - In accordance with any relevant code of practice issued by the Gambling Commission - In accordance with any relevant guidance issued by the Gambling Commission - Reasonably consistent with the licensing objectives (subject to the above) and - In accordance with this Statement of Principles (subject to the above). - 1.10 Nothing in this statement of principles will override the right of any person to make an application under the Act and have that application considered on its individual merits.
+- 1.9 The Authority is aware that Section 153 of the Act requires it, in making decisions concerning premises licences and temporary use notices, to aim to permit the use of premises for gambling in so far as it thinks fit:- - In accordance with any relevant code of practice issued by the Gambling Commission - In accordance with any relevant guidance issued by the Gambling Commission - Reasonably consistent with the licensing objectives (subject to the above) and - In accordance with this Statement of Principles (subject to the above). - 1.10 Nothing in this statement of principles will override the right of any person to make an application under the Act and have that application considered on its individual merits.
 Equally, nothing in this policy will undermine the right of any person to make representations on an application or seek a review of a licence where there is a legal power to do so. - 1.11 Previous legislation required that the grant of certain gambling permissions should take account of whether there was an unfulfilled demand for gambling facilities.
-We acknowledge that under this legislation, unmet demand is not a criterion for a Licensing Authority in considering an application. - 1.12 We appreciate that gambling can be an emotive subject but acknowledge that, in accordance with Gambling Commission Guidance for Local Authorities, "moral objections to gambling are not a valid reason to reject applications for premises licences". - 1.13 We will therefore consider any application in accordance with the Act, on its individual merits without regard to demand or moral objection to gambling in general.
+The Authority acknowledges that under this legislation, unmet demand is not a criterion for a Licensing Authority in considering an application. - 1.12 The Authority appreciates that gambling can be an emotive subject but acknowledge that, in accordance with Gambling Commission Guidance for Local Authorities, "moral objections to gambling are not a valid reason to reject applications for premises licences". - 1.13 The Authority will therefore consider any application in accordance with the Act, on its individual merits without regard to demand or moral objection to gambling in general.